AwesomeuncleB/AwesomeuncleB/README.md

 - IoT (Internet of Things): Building intelligent systems that connect the physical and digital world.

-- Blockchain: Exploring the potential of decentralized technologies for secure and transparent data management and performing analysis with on the chain protocols.
+- Blockchain: Exploring the potential of decentralized technologies for secure and transparent data management and performing analysis on-chain protocols.

 - Climate and Health Data: Analyzing data to understand and address climate change and health-related challenges.